 busy workshops, places where people constantly cooked and baked, bottled and brewed, knitted and sewed, mended and made . . .
 Work of this sort boosted the real wealth of the individual household and the whole economy.20 In the late-nineteenth-century berough where there was still much of the rura understoned sections and wandering stock unsureric contribution to the furnite or could also involve keeping poultry, overseeing the orchand, milling cover and charming butter.
 Somes, it also, and third hearins for day per pound to the Randy Menny Stone.
 No Nationally, about half of the paid fernale workforce was in domestic service during 1880s, and there were congoing complaints about the 'event shortege.'
 Servants were in demand in Palmenton North as families acquired sufficient worlds to employ them, and household space in which to sput them-so make no but at Mrs Monley found it was not the prerogative of men.)
-In 1883 and 1884 Mrs Morley's advertisements appeared regularly in the Mesuroata Timor: Situations wanted by General Servants, Housemaids, Married Couple and Lads 6 advertised directly: A hoston, Woman as General Bervant, family whore there are these young delibers, references one good wages.
-Advertisement also appeared socking appreciate for the denomanding departments of larguey and clothing editors and the design as more general maintary for woman who needed to care a loving.
-Upida Bare, the cottrapped wife of Bare (who appear carbier in this clother as sowerser 6M habourers), weeked first as a drawmaker from her Featon he before becoming head of the demonstrating department of Les from becoming head of the demonstrating department of Les from becoming head of the demonstrating department of Les from becoming head of the demonstrating department of Les from becoming head of the demonstrating department of Les from becoming head of the demonstrating department of Les from becoming the and of the demonstrating department of Les from becoming the demonstration of the less than the less Simmoni Palmenton North drapery store."
+In 1883 and 1884 Mrs Morley's advertisements appeared regularly in the Mesuroata Timor: Situations wanted by General Servants, Housemaids, Married Couple and Lads 6 advertised directly: A hotton; Woman as General Bervant, family where there are these young delibers, references one good wages.
+Advertisement also appeared socking appreciate for the denomanking departments of larguey and clothing editions of the desire and the single and the state of the Simmoni Palmenton North drapery store."
 Women's effect could boost the firmly income in even more entrepresental vary.
 One of Palmerston North's older factories Manareura Kinting Mille, originated from the mechanised oxide hinting efforts of a married woman, Mary Alice Stubbe, in 1886 Operating as a cottage industry-first from a railway excluse industry-first from a railway exclusion and a state of the st above the verandah also advertises her servants' registry office.
 The Club Hotel is on the caposite side of the A CITY AT WORK He Axa Kotohi, the walking and cycling bridg across the Manawath River, completed in 20' is seen by many as a sign of the city's current vitality alongside the older attributes of 'liveol with the city, from urban tangata whermat the most recent refigue arrivals.
 Palments North has always had its 'woyfinens' in we as those who put down deep roots.
-From the single ands transients of the nineteen century to those who temporarily, and no always ernbanisatically, made it home on their way to caseer betterment (via the the branch of a bank or a stock and station agency, or the university department, for example), it has been a place where the stage of life shaped responses to the city's offerings.
+From the single ands transients of the nineteen century to those who temporarily, and no always ernbanisatically, reade it home on their way to caseer betterment (via the the branch of a bank or a stock and station agency, or the university department, for example), it has been a place where the stage of life shaped responses to the city's offerings.
 For students Palmerston North has presented a very particular experience, oney place to list', a stronger selling point to some than to others.
 A 2013 survey by international urban authority Charles Landry most how residents and outsident signred with the easy lifestyle monitar, the convenience and that it is a good place to bring up a family', but it was also regarded by critics an a place that was constituted by critics an a place that was constituted by critics an a place that was constituted.
 Particularly, but it was also regarded in the critical properties of the critical properties.
-These critical critical critical control of the critical critical The tension between a desire for IIO CITY AT THE CENTRE
+These that was constituted in the critical properties of the critical critical conference of the critical properties of The tension between a desire for IIO CITY AT THE CENTRE